Don't Buy Paint Protection Film until you Read This!

 • Car Protection Film

-PPF vs Vinyl
+PPF vs. Vinyl Wrap

 There’s a lot of confusion about the differences between PPF and vinyl, or if there is any difference whatsoever.
 So here’s a breakdown of the nuts and bolts that make each of these clingy products unique.